Plant Patent: Protecting New Plant Varieties

 What is the objective of passing the Protection of Plant Variety & Farmers Rights Act?

 The PPV & FR Act 2001 was passed to give plant breeders, researchers, and farmers who have created any new or existing plant varieties intellectual property rights.
-The PPV & FR Act of 2001 grants a dual intellectual property right, one for the variety and the other for the denomination that the breeder has given it.
+The PPV & FR Act of 2001 grants a dual intellectual property right, one for the array and the other for the denomination that the breeder has given it.
 Only the registration of a plant variety confers the heritable and transferable rights afforded by this Act.
 This Act also allows for the registration of new or existing Essentially Derived Varieties (EDV).

 What are the eligibility criteria for registering under the PPV & FR Act?